apache/incubator-streampark/streamx-plugins/jvm-profiler/README.md

 - ioProfiling: whether to profile IO metrics, could be true or false.

-- brokerList: broker list if using com.streamxhub.plugin.profiling.reporters.KafkaOutputReporter.
+- brokerList: broker list if using com.streamxhub.plugin.profiling.reporter.KafkaOutputReporter.

-- topicPrefix: topic prefix if using com.streamxhub.plugin.profiling.reporters.KafkaOutputReporter.
+- topicPrefix: topic prefix if using com.streamxhub.plugin.profiling.reporter.KafkaOutputReporter.
 KafkaOutputReporter will send metrics to multiple topics with this value as the prefix for topic names.

-- outputDir: output directory if using com.streamxhub.plugin.profiling.reporters.FileOutputReporter.
+- outputDir: output directory if using com.streamxhub.plugin.profiling.reporter.FileOutputReporter.
 FileOutputReporter will write metrics into this directory.

 ## YAML Config File